Rhubarb. Pronounced roo-barb, is a funny-sounding name for a vegetable isn’t it?

 Rhubarb should be able to be harvested two times per year in most zones that grow it as a perennial.
 You should be able to harvest the plant in the spring and fall.

 However, don’t harvest rhubarb during the summer.
-You will want to leave some leaves on the plant as well when you finish harvesting in the spring to protect the plant from the heat of the summer.
+Leave some leaves on the plant as well when you finish harvesting in the spring to protect the plant from the heat of the summer.

 If you harvest rhubarb during the sweltering summer heat, it could cause unnecessary stress on the plant which could cause it to die.

-Yet, if you are growing rhubarb as an annual, then you should harvest the entire plant when the summer heat is beginning to get to the plant.
+If you are growing rhubarb as an annual, you should harvest the entire plant when the summer heat begins.

 When the harvest season has ended each fall, it is important to take care of your rhubarb.
 You’ll know that harvest is over because the stalks will begin to die back.